 - Learn about salt-harvesting practices passed down through generations at salt pans carved into the mountainside

 - Visit indigenous markets where you can sample local spices, peculiar concoctions, and exotic fruits!

-- Taste your way through Cusco, sampling locally-sourced chocolate, coffee, and the grape-based spirit Pisco.
+- Taste your way through Peruvian cuisine in Cusco, sampling locally-sourced chocolate, coffee, and the grape-based spirit Pisco.

 - Spend an afternoon with one of Cusco’s award-winning chefs, learning insider tricks of the trade